decodingchris/promptmetrics/README.md

 ## Understanding the Results

+By default, `PromptMetrics` saves data into `results/` and `logs/` directories.
 The `results/` directory is organized hierarchically for clarity and scalability:
 `results/{benchmark_name}/{model_name}/{experiment_name}/`

 Each experiment folder contains two subdirectories: